inframanufaktur/rss-manufaktur/README.md

 The feed is named after `parserInfo.url`.
 Say your domain is `https://www.zachleat.com`, the feed will be available at `/feeds/www.zachleat.com.xml`.

 All created feeds are shown on the homepage.

+### Caching

+Fetched posts are preserved to disc in a distinct cache per site.
+This allows you to build up a feed over time, as `@inframanufaktur/blog-parser` only fetches the first page of a blog.

+You can either have this cache in your version control, or .gitignore this, and use a build plugin like [`netlify-plugin-cache`](https://www.npmjs.com/package/netlify-plugin-cache) to preserve it between builds.

+The cache folder is `./posts`.

+The cache name is automatically generated based on `parserInfo.url`, replacing `www.`.
+For `www.zachleat.com` the cache is stored in `./posts/zachleat.com.json`.

 ## What it needs